 Geraniums

-Despite being a lovely addition to your windowsill, every part of the Geranium is toxic to both dogs and cats when ingested.
+Despite being a lovely addition to your windowsill, every part of the Geranium is toxic to both dogs and cats when ingested and can cause stomach upsets.

 Hyacinths